 Caramel Sauce – I tested this recipe with both Torani Caramel Sauce and Sanders Caramel Sauce.
 I much preferred the Sanders.
 Homemade is also always an option.

-Unflavored Gelatin – Unflavored gelatin will be in the same section as Jello at the market.
+Unflavored Gelatin – Unflavored gelatin powder will be in the same section as Jello at the market.
 Knox gelatin is the brand I used.